Sleeping Murder: Writing and publication process

-Agatha Christie wrote Curtain (Hercule Poirot's last mystery, which concludes the sleuth's career and life).
-Sleeping Murder, was written during World War II sonetime during the Blitz, which took place between September 1940 and May 1941.
+Sleeping Murder, like Curtain (Hercule Poirot's last mystery, which concludes the sleuth's career and life), was written by Christie during the Second World War, apparently sometime during the Blitz, which took place between September 1940 and May 1941.
 Agatha Christie's literary correspondence files indicate that the initial draft of the novel was written early in 1940.

 Christie's notebooks are open to interpretation in hindsight; John Curran argues that Sleeping Murder was still being planned at the end of the 1940s and the beginning of the 1950s.
 His basis is the many changes to the title of the novel, since other authors had used her first title ideas: one of Christie's notebooks contain references to Cover Her Face (second title) under "Plans for Sept.
 1947" and "Plans for Nov.
 1948", suggesting she was planning to re-read and revise the manuscript.

 Previous biographers, who did not have access to the Notebooks, state that Sleeping Murder was written in 1940.